hashicorp/terraform-provider-aws/website/docs/d/organizations_delegated_services.html.markdown

 ## Attributes Reference

-* `delegated_services` - The services for which the account is a delegated administrator, which have the following attributes:
+* `delegated_services` - Services for which the account is a delegated administrator, which have the following attributes:
     * `delegation_enabled_date` - The date that the account became a delegated administrator for this service.
     * `service_principal` - The name of an AWS service that can request an operation for the specified service.